PaulAndreRada/craneo/README.md

 ##Quick Start
 </a>
 ###Create a response
-Create a `hello-world.js` file inside the main directory.</br>
+Create a `hello-world.js` file inside your app's main directory.</br>
-This function will serve as the first response your bot will have.
+This function will serve as a response to a message saying 'hello'.
 ```js
 var helloWorld = function(context){
   console.log( 'Hello world' );